squidypal/LethalCompanyRichPresence/README.md

 # Rich Presence

-Tells anyone who checks your discord status
+Tells anyone who checks your discord status:

 - Whether or not you're in game
 - If you're meeting quota and by how much / little